 Simon says “On balance, I would have got decent marks if I’d had to do my exams elsewhere, but it would have been a massive, life changing blow to leave my friends, teachers and sports teams behind.
 My world would have shrunk, and I could have lost my whole support network.”

 Now a senior manager at an insurance company, Simon feels so strongly about the difference the Charitable Trust made that he’s just donated £3,000 to it.
 “I’m convinced I wouldn’t be enjoying the life I am today without the Trust’s intervention.
 I want someone else to be given the same amazing lifeline that I received.”

-Schools where we are currently helping, or have recently helped, parents include: Arts Educational Schools London, Barnard Castle School, Brighton & Hove High, Cokethorpe School, Christ College, Fulneck School, Giggleswick School, Hollygirt School, Ibstock Place School, King's Bruton, Monkton School, Monmouth, Oakham School, Portland Place School, Prior's Field School, Repton School, Shebbear College, Sheffield High School, Surbiton High School, St Catherine's Twickenham, St Edward's Prep School, St Helen & St Katharine's School, St Joseph's College, St Lawrence College, Streatham & Clapham High School, The Hammond, The Royal Hospital School, Trent College, Tring Park School for the Performing Arts, Wycliffe College and Wychwood School
+Schools where we are currently helping, or have recently helped, parents include: Arts Educational Schools London, Barnard Castle School, Bredon School, Brighton & Hove High, Cokethorpe School, Cheltenham College, Christ College, Ellesmere College, Fulneck School, Giggleswick School, Hollygirt School, Ibstock Place School, King's Bruton, Monkton School, Monmouth, Oakham School, Portland Place School, Prior's Field School, Repton School, Shebbear College, Sheffield High School, Surbiton High School, St Catherine's Twickenham, St Edward's Prep School, St Helen & St Katharine's School, St Joseph's College, St Lawrence College, Stowe School, Streatham & Clapham High School, The Hammond, The Royal Hospital School, Trent College, Tring Park School for the Performing Arts, Wycliffe College and Wychwood School